savannah-diggett/spark-fake-news-detector/README.md

 ## Exploratory Analysis

 Speaker credibility count features (historical true/false counts) were checked for correlation with the binary label before modelling.
-All five showed very weak correlation (strongest: `pants_fire` at 0.16), suggesting a speaker's historical credibility alone is a poor predictor of any single statement's veracity — reinforcing that the **text content itself** carries most of the predictive signal.
+All five showed very weak correlation (strongest: `pants_fire` at 0.16), suggesting a speaker's historical credibility alone is a poor predictor of any single statement's veracity, reinforcing that the **text content itself** carries most of the predictive signal.

 ## Models & Results